odunkel/DIY-SC/README.md

 ```

 #### II) Full (SD+DINOv2)
-We refer to [GeoAware-SC](https://github.com/Junyi42/GeoAware-SC?tab=readme-ov-file#environment-setup) for the environment to install the requirements for computing the SD features.
+We refer to [GeoAware-SC](https://github.com/Junyi42/GeoAware-SC?tab=readme-ov-file#environment-setup) for the instructions to install the requirements for computing the SD features.

-### Preparing SPair-71K data
+### Preparing SPair-71k data

-Download SPair-71K (as in Geo-Aware) by running `bash scripts/download_spair.sh`.
+Download SPair-71k (as in Geo-Aware) by running `bash scripts/download_spair.sh`.

 Compute SAM masks with `bash scripts/compute_sam_masks.sh`.